"It's better than a morning cup of coffee." ~ Upma Kaur, Española, New Mexico, USA

 Don’t you already feel invigorated, just by reading this description?
 A cold shower can also be a little intimidating.
 It can help to make sure the bathroom is warm (use a space heater or run hot water to get it steamy).
 If you really can’t take a full cold shower, at least wash your hands, elbows, face, ears, and feet with cold water.
 Above all, be kind to yourself.

-Someone asked Yogi Bhajan about taking a hot shower first, then ending with cold water.
-He replied, “That is like eating a lot of junk food and then having a healthy meal.”
-If you really love hot showers, wonderful.
+And if you really love hot showers, wonderful.
 Take them at night or another time for bathing your skin and hair.
 The morning shower is for your circulation and stimulation of your nervous and glandular system.

 Do not take a cold shower if you have a fever, rheumatism, or heart disease.

 * Summarized from Kundalini Yoga: The Flow of Eternal Power by Shakti Parwha Kaur Khalsa.
 New York: Berkeley Publishing Group, 1996.

 [Note: Kundalini Yoga and lifestyle tips have benefited millions of people, but they are not intended as medical advice.
 This is ancient yogic wisdom and the intent is solely for information and education.
 Please consult a health care professional should the need for one be indicated.]